top of page

 If you’ve ever wondered how a child ends up carrying your burden (or how you're carrying your parents'), this is it.

-When your body couldn’t fully resolve something — an emotional trauma, an infection, a grief — it often tries to complete that process by moving it down and out:
+When your body couldn’t fully resolve something, an emotional trauma, an infection, a grief, it often tries to complete that process by moving it down and out.
+When every exit through our self fails - like when we won't cry or won't attend to our own pain, then it will move out through sperm, through egg, through the womb, and into the body of our children.

-It just didn’t get the chance in you — so it tries again through them.
+It just didn’t get the chance in us, so it tries again through them.

 This is how healing happens when there wasn’t space for it before.

-But once it reappears — in your child’s skin, their stomach, their dreams —
+Once it appears in your child’s skin, their stomach, their dreams,

 Inherited Shadows Aren’t Always Genetic